mufan-li/mufan-li.github.io/auffinger_chen.md

 **Question** Does there exist a unique minimizer to the optimization problem $$\inf_{\zeta} \Phi_\zeta(0,x)$$?

-The main difficulty comes from the dependence on $$\zeta$$ is unclear, even if we can write down a closed form solution to the Parisi PDE.
+The main difficulty comes from the unclear dependence on $$\zeta$$, even if we can write down a closed form solution to the Parisi PDE.
 At the very least, it would be extremely unpleasant and tedious to work with.
 Additionally, we remark that the problem is already stated in a simplified form, as opposed to the original framing in spin-glass.

 Before we jump into the main results, we observe that existence of a minimizer is straight forward to prove.
 Since we are restricted to the domain $$[0,1]$$, any sequence of probability measures is [tight](https://en.wikipedia.org/wiki/Tightness_of_measures).
 It is then sufficient to consider any minimizing sequence of probability measures $$\{\zeta_n\}$$, and tightness implies there exist a converging subsequence such that $$\zeta_{n_k} \to \zeta^*$$ weakly, which is a minimizer of $$\Phi(0,x)$$.